 CONTRACTOR shall provide a maintenance plan within sixty (60) days after the Service Commencement Date.
 Acceptance of this plan is at DMS' discretion.
-This plan shall be reviewed annually by CONTRACTOR and submitted to DMS for review and approval thirty (30) days following the anniversary of the Commencement Date.
-CONTRACTOR shall maintain the physical structure of the Facility and all tangible personal property contained therein, including Leased Furnishings and Equipment, in accordance with applicable FDC policy and procedure and section 3.9, Major Maintenance and Repair Reserve Fund.
+This plan shall be reviewed annually by CONTRACTOR and submitted to DMS for review and approval.
+CONTRACTOR shall maintain the physical structure of the Facility and all tangible personal property contained therein, including Leased Furnishings and Equipment, in accordance with applicable FDC policy and procedure and section 3.9, Major Maintenance and Repair Fund.
 CONTRACTOR's obligations include all maintenance related to structural conditions or defects as well as ordinary routine maintenance, while adhering to any manufacturer's recommended preventative maintenance schedule.
-CONTRACTOR will maintain, preserve and keep the Facility and the Leased Furnishings and Equipment in good repair, working order and condition, subject to normal wear and tear, and will promptly make or cause to be made all necessary and proper repairs, including those identified by selfmonitoring, reviews of governing agencies, and DMS' inspections.
+CONTRACTOR will maintain, preserve and keep the Facility and the Leased Furnishings and Equipment in good repair, working order and condition, subject to normal wear and tear, and will promptly make or cause to be made all necessary and proper repairs, including those identified by self-monitoring, reviews of governing agencies, and DMS' inspections.
 All such replacements and renewals shall become part of the Facility.
 It is specifically understood and agreed that CONTRACTOR will develop and implement a preventive and routine maintenance plan and will keep maintenance records in hard copy and electronic format.
-Copies of inspection reports, maintenance records, and maintenance plans will be provided to the On-Site Contract Monitor and Facility Maintenance Monitor in a report by the 15th of each month.
-During the term of this Contract, DMS shall have no responsibility, financial or otherwise, with respect to maintenance of the Facility, other than that explicitly provided under section 3.9, Major Maintenance and Repair Reserve Fund.
-The responsibility for maintenance of the Facility shall be the sole responsibility of CONTRACTOR except as provided under section 3.9, Major Maintenance and Repair Reserve Fund.
+Copies of inspection reports, maintenance records, and maintenance plans will be provided to the On-Site Contract Monitor in a report by the 15th of each month.
+During the term of this Contract, DMS shall have no responsibility, financial or otherwise, with respect to maintenance of the Facility, other than that explicitly provided under section 3.9, Major Maintenance and Repair Fund.
+The responsibility for maintenance of the Facility shall be the sole responsibility of CONTRACTOR except as provided under section 3.9, Major Maintenance and Repair Fund.

-- 3.8.1 The maintenance plan shall include the following: - 3.8.1.1 Physical plant equipment preventative maintenance; - 3.8.1.2 Structural and building envelope maintenance; and - 3.8.1.3 Vehicle preventive maintenance programs.
+- 3.8.1 The maintenance plan shall include the following: - 3.8.1.1 Plant equipment maintenance; - 3.8.1.2 Structural maintenance; and - 3.8.1.3 Vehicle preventive maintenance programs.

-3.9 Major Maintenance and Repair Reserve Fund
+3.9 Major Maintenance and Repair Fund

-CONTRACTOR shall make and be responsible for all routine and necessary repairs of the Facility, and repairs or replacement of all Facility furnishings, fixtures, and equipment, so long as the cost associated with any maintenance, replacement, or repair is \$5,000 or less (per item, per occurrence).
-Requests for reimbursement for maintenance or repair costs in excess of \$5,000 shall be submitted to the Bureau Chief and, subject to the receipt of written approval from the Bureau Chief, the costs of such major maintenance or repairs shall be charged to the Major Maintenance and Repair Reserve Fund.
-DMS may request an analysis of any proposed maintenance or repair request proposed by the CONTRACTOR: the cost of any such analysis will be borne by the CONTRACTOR and are not reimbursable.
-On the first day of each month, DMS will deduct \$20,833.33 from the monthly invoice payment and transfer said amount to the Major Maintenance and Repair Reserve Fund for the Facility.
+CONTRACTOR shall make and be responsible for all routine and necessary repairs of the Facility, and repairs or replacement of all Facility furnishings, fixtures, and equipment, so long as the cost associated with any maintenance, replacement, or repair is \$10,000 or less (per item, per occurrence).
+Requests for reimbursement for maintenance or repair costs in excess of \$10,000 shall be submitted to the Bureau Chief and, subject to the receipt of written approval from the Bureau Chief, the costs of such major maintenance or repairs shall be charged to the Major Maintenance and Repair Reserve Fund.
+DMS may request an analysis of any proposed maintenance or repair request proposed by the CONTRACTOR; the cost of any such analysis will be borne by the CONTRACTOR and are not reimbursable.
+On the first day of each month, DMS will deduct \$15,833.00 from the monthly invoice payment and transfer said amount to the Major Maintenance and Repair Reserve Fund for the Facility.
 Any corrective action items identified in an unannounced Security Audit by FDC will not be covered under this fund.
-The Department shall be the owner of such fund, and CONTRACTOR shall have no rights, other than as set forth herein, in such fund or in any fund earnings.
-CONTRACTOR will follow DMS' Major Maintenance and Repair Reserve Fund policy #08-101 for all requests for reimbursement.
+The Department of Management Services shall be the owner of such fund, and CONTRACTOR shall have no rights, other than as set forth herein, in such fund or in any fund earnings.
+CONTRACTOR will follow DMS' Major Maintenance and Repair Fund policy #08-101 for all requests for reimbursement.
 CONTRACTOR shall operate the space provided in an energy efficient manner.